Museums during COVID-19

 The coronavirus pandemic has had and will have an unprecedented impact on museums all over the world.
-To better understand the status quo and what might come next, we are analysing the results from a recent follow-up survey on COVID-19’s impact on the museum sector.
-We are continuing to support the museum sector with data and information about the situation and we are closely monitoring the second closures in an interactive map and a detailed country specific overview.
+To better understand the status quo and what might come next, we constantly monitor and analyse the COVID-19's impact on the museum sector.
+We have launched two reports on the topic, an interactive map and a detailed country specific overview.

-During the beginning of the pandemic, NEMO was quick in setting up a survey to map how museums are reacting to and coping with the sudden closures.
-Answers from almost 1000 museums from 48 countries were collected between 24 March and 30 April 2020.
-NEMO has analysed the data to track how museums in Europe have been affected in the first weeks and to predict how the situation might develop in the future.
-Based on the findings, NEMO is also offering recommendations to stakeholders at all levels.
+In the beginning of the pandemic, NEMO was quick in setting up a survey to map how museums are reacting to and coping with the sudden closures.
+In the end of 2020, a second survey was published to further investigate how museums are managing the pandemic and to identify crucial future investments necessary for the sector to thrive.
+Based on the findings in both surveys, NEMO is offering recommendations to stakeholders at all levels.